JBQuim/Boolean-Circuit-Evolution/README.md

   Fig. 4 - Average modularity of the perfect solutions produced under three different types of goals.
 Those under time varying modular goals are significantly more modular.
 </p>

-The difference in modularity can often be seen by eye (see Fig. 5), with those evolved under modularly varying goals having modules which's function can be understood.
+The difference in modularity can often be seen by eye (see Fig. 5), with those evolved under modularly varying goals having modules whose function can be understood.

 <p align="center">
   <img width="460" src="Figures/ModularNetworks.PNG">